GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 #.
 Finally, *GMT* provides to possibility to override the settings only
-   during the running of a single script, reverting to the original settings after the script is run, as if the script was run in “isolation”.
+   during the running of a single script, reverting to the original settings after the script is run, as if the script was run in "isolation".
 The isolation mode is discussed in Section [sec:isolationmode].

 In addition to those parameters that directly affect the plot there are